importos/brython-components/README.md

 - Not ready for production yet.
 - It's slow.
 Code refactoring is needed.
 - It's leaking memory.
 Needs code refactoring to exterminate leaks.
+- Needs better documentation and more examples.
 - No scoped styles yet.
-- Needs better documentation and more examples.
+- There's not an easy way to create and maintain a list of Components yet.

 ##Immediate TODO
 - Code refactoring for better speed and memory usage.